JaroslavTulach/netbeans-html4j/examples/jsonparse/README.md

 # Type-safe Parsing of JSON without any Reflection

-This example demonstrates the power of ahead-of-time compilation of Java into a native binary (done by [GraalVM](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/)'s `native-image` command) and shows how to bind this together with parsing of JSON documents.
+This example demonstrates the power of ahead-of-time compilation of Java into a native binary (assembled by [GraalVM](http://www.graalvm.org/) RC6) and shows how to wire everything together to parse JSON documents.

-SubstrateVM (the VM behind `native-image`) has certain limitations.
+[GraalVM](http://www.graalvm.org/) provides tool called `native-image` that compiles Java bytecode to native executable.
+However, the tool isn't fully featured implementation of Java.
+It has several limitations.
 One of them is limited support for reflection.
 Finding a type-safe JSON parser in Java that doesn't need reflection isn't easy.
 Luckily there is one: the [Apache @net.java.html.json.Model annotation](https://github.com/apache/incubator-netbeans-html4j)